abinit/abinit/doc/tutorial/gwr1.md

 ...
 ```

-The meaning of the different columns should be self-explanatory.
+The meaning of the different columns should be self-explanatory at this point.

 As usual, we can use `abiopen.py` with the `-p` (`--print`) option to print to screen
-a summary of the most important results:
+a summary of the most important results.
+Use, for instance:
-Try, for instance:

 ```
 abiopen.py tgwr_3o_GWR.nc -p